Guardianship

 • Keep detailed records of the services you provide if you are charging fees as guardian or seeking reimbursement for expenses.

-• State the relevant information.
+• Write out the relevant information.
 Don’t just state “no change” or “see prior report.”

-• Be sure to include the addresses, phone numbers and emails of the person subject to guardianship and the guardian(s).
+• Be sure to keep the addresses, phone numbers and emails of the person subject to guardianship and the guardian(s) updated in the MMG application.

 • All guardians must sign the report or submit separate signed reports.
-Only the guardian/person who actually served the documents needs to sign the affidavit of service.
+Only the guardian/person who actually served the documents needs to submit the affidavit of service.

-• If you change your address, email, or phone number.
+• If you change your address, email, or phone number, update the information in MMG.

 • Inform the court in writing if you terminate your attorney.